SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/AI-Ethics-WG/Docs/GoogleDocs/14ibt8g356vB320x_lDgE80UpervzQHayGPFpJpRcdJo/doc-with-comments.md

 **Critical Element #2:** Humans talk to one another on technology & ethics considerations

 Goals:

-The creation of an educational video game for kids and adults to discover information about AI Ethics and help to alleviate fears, misconceptions or biases about AI

-> [Comments]
-> Context - The creation of an educational video game for kids and adults to discover information about AI Ethics and help to alleviate fears, misconceptions or biases about AI
-> * Colleen Pridemore: I will be presenting a pitch to R&D Group on 06/05/2024 for such a video game.
-Want to make sure to be aligning with Decentralization practices.
-Advice welcome
->

 → People practicing conversations of alignment with others; getting out of their bubble, understanding diverse perspectives and the breadth of considerations around complex topics;